fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

             <li>Enabling debug logging in the GitHub repository settings increases the verbosity of the job's logs, providing more detailed information that can help troubleshoot issues with the JavaScript action.
 This is a common first step to gather additional diagnostic information about the failed job. <a href="https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging">[debbug]</a></li>
             <li>To enable step debug logging, set the following secret or variable in the repository that contains the workflow: ACTIONS_STEP_DEBUG to true.
 If both the secret and variable are set, the value of the secret takes precedence over the variable <a href="https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging">[debug logging]</a></li>
             <li>In GitHub Actions, debug messages printed using workflow commands are not displayed in the logs by default.
 They are only shown when debug logging is explicitly enabled for the workflow run.
 If debug logging is not enabled, the debug messages will not appear in the logs, even though they were printed successfully.
 You must create a secret named ACTIONS_STEP_DEBUG with the value true to see the debug messages set by this command in the log. <a href="https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging">[enabling debug]</a><a href="https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions">[workflow command]</a></li>
+            <li>The 'write' access level on a GitHub repository allows users to make changes to the repository, including deleting log files from workflow runs. <a href="https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs">[run logs]</a></li>
         </ul>
     </li>
     <li>Migrate to GH Actions <a href=" https://docs.github.com/en/actions/migrating-to-github-actions/using-github-actions-importer-to-automate-migrations/automating-migration-with-github-actions-importer">[migration]</a></li>